Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AI

 Then, the two-point correlation function is obtained from Eq.~\eqref{eqn:two-point-from-Zn}, to leading order in $1/|\omega|$, as

 A similar saddle-point integral was also calculated in Ref.~\cite{Yurkevich_Lerner_1999} (see Appendix~\ref{asec: Yurkevich-Lerner} for details).
 However, the relevant parameter $\mu$ is assumed to be real in Ref.~\cite{Yurkevich_Lerner_1999}, while it should be imaginary in our calculations.
-For comparison, we also analytically present the two-point correlation function $R_2 \left( z_1, z_2 \right)$ for $2\times 2$ non-Hermitian random matrices in class AI$^{\dag}$ in Appendix~\ref{asec: small}.
-We recall that the regime of validity for this result is $\sqrt g \ll |z_1-z_2|$ and $|z_1|,|z_2| \ll \sqrt{gN/2}$.
-While it is difficult to access this regime numerically, we present a comparison of this result with numerical calculations in Fig.~\ref{fig:level-corr-AIdag}.
-However, the derivation of Eq.~\eqref{eq:AI-dag-2pt-microscopic} is valid even when the separation $|z_1-z_2|$ is small.
-Taking Eq.~\eqref{eq:AI-dag-2pt-microscopic} as a starting point, future work may provide important insights into the correlations of nearby eigenvalues in class AI$^\dagger$.
+For comparison, we also analytically present the two-point correlation function $R_2 \left( z_1, \bar{z}_1, z_2, \bar{z}_2 \right)$ for $2\times 2$ non-Hermitian random matrices in class AI$^{\dag}$ in Appendix~\ref{asec: small}.

+In Fig.\ \ref{fig:level-corr-AIdag}, we compare the result in Eq.~\eqref{two-pt AIdag} with numerical calculations.
+We recall that the regime of validity for this result is $\sqrt g \ll |z_1-z_2|$ and $|z_1|,|z_2| \ll \sqrt{gN/2}$, although in this regime the effect of level repulsion is very small and difficult to detect numerically.
+A more interesting regime is $|z_1-z_2|\simeq \sqrt{g}$.
+In this regime, our result for the two-point correlation function appears to deviate from the numerics substantially.
+In contrast, for the case of the one-point function and the density of states, in Sec.\ \ref{AId DOS}, the analytical result in Eq.~\eqref{AId DOS analytical} appear to do a better job even outside of the regime of its validity.
+Taking Eq.~\eqref{eq:AI-dag-2pt-microscopic} as a starting point, future work may investigate other contributions and provide important insights into the correlations of nearby eigenvalues in class AI$^\dagger$.
+Moreover, as we discussed previously at the end of Sec.\ \ref{AId DOS}, we should explore more systematic approaches to taking the replica limit.